-Malta-flagged cargo ship hit by missile in Red Sea
+Yemen’s Houthis claim attack on ship in Red Sea as US confirms new strike

 The Iran-backed Houthis have attacked what they say are Israel-linked commercial vessels since November, disrupting maritime trade routes.
 The Houthis say the attacks are a response to Israel’s bombardment of Gaza.

-The group has threatened to expand the range of targets of its attacks in the Red Sea to include United States ships in response to American and British strikes on its sites in Yemen.
+The group has threatened to expand the range of targets of its attacks in the Red Sea to include US ships in response to American and British strikes on its sites in Yemen.

 On Sunday, US forces shot down a Houthi cruise missile targeting a US destroyer, and on Monday, a US-owned cargo ship in the Gulf of Oman was hit by a missile.